Klipspringer: Taxonomy and etymology

 The scientific name of the klipspringer is Oreotragus oreotragus /ˌɔriˈɒtrəɡəs/, from Greek ὄρος (óros), "mountain", and τράγος (trágos), "he-goat".
 It is the sole member of the genus Oreotragus and subfamily Oreotraginae or tribe Oreotragini, and is classified under the family Bovidae.
-The species was first described by German zoologist Eberhard August Wilhelm von Zimmermann in 1783.
+The species was first described by German zoologist Eberhard August Wilhelm von Zimmermann in 1783, who gave it the scientific name Antilope oreotragus, and it was only given its own separate genus in 1834.
 The vernacular name "klipspringer" is a compound of the Afrikaans words klip ("rock") and springer ("leaper").
 Another name for this antelope is "klipbok".

+In 1934, South African paleontologist Robert Broom studied a fossilized right maxillary bone from the cave deposits of Taung, South Africa, and believed they represent an extinct genus and species that lived during the Pliocene or Pleistocene epochs, which he assigned the name Palaeotragiscus longiceps.
+Later in 1952, another South African paleontologist, Lawrence H. Wells, described an antelope skull found five years earlier in Swartkrans, and believed it represented a prehistoric species related to the klipspringer.
+He named this species Oreotragus major, believing it was distinguished from the modern klipspringer by its larger size.
+However, both Palaeotragiscus longiceps and Oreotragus major were later determined not to differ from the modern klipspringer in any significant aspects, so they are now considered to be junior synonyms of Oreotragus oreotragus.

 A 2012 phylogenetic study showed that the klipspringer is closely related to Kirk's dik-dik (Madoqua kirkii) and the suni (Neotragus moschatus).
 The klipspringer evolved nearly 14 million years ago.
 The cladogram below is based on this study.

 As many as 11 subspecies have been identified, though zoologists Colin Groves and Peter Grubb treat a few of them as independent species in a 2011 publication: